RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 No scary formula or data crunching though!

-Over the next weeks you will change the data to make your app serve your own purposes.
+### Your own app

+In class we will demo how to build an example app, which we call the `app template`.
+This will happen during the first three weeks.
+You will then use the `app template` to build *your own* app, based on your own idea, and iterate that through the rest of the unit.

 # Workshop